turingschool/lesson_plans/ruby_02-web_applications_with_ruby/testing_sinatra_applications.markdown

 * `git checkout 05543d4` Test using Nokogiri
 * `git checkout 5aa5901` Alternate way to set up requirements using Bundler

+## Discussion

+* What things should we test in IdeaBox?
+* What might be some challenges to asserting numbers of ideas when we use one database?
+* How can we use `ENV["RACK_TEST"]` to avoid this problem?

 ## Resources

 * [Testing Sinatra with Rack::Test](http://www.sinatrarb.com/testing.html)